Making learning accessible for every student

 SMART Notebook collaborative learning software

-SMART Notebook software helps students with additional learning needs
+SMART Notebook software helps students with special needs

-- Achieve their learning goals – teachers can modify lessons to incorporate the needs of children with specific learning challenges or Individualised Education Plan (IEP) goals, without singling out individual students
+- Achieve their learning goals – teachers can modify lessons to incorporate the needs of children with specific learning challenges or Individualized Education Plan (IEP) goals, without singling out individual students

 - Understand lessons through compelling visuals and sound clips, which is especially helpful for visual or auditory learners